The Ontario Condo Board Guide to Success

 3) Collaborate with your Property Management Company and be prepared to respond to any financial queries that may arise at Board Meetings or the Annual General Meeting.

 4) Maintaining organization and staying informed about the financial status of your community is essential for keeping your community informed.
+Attention to detail is vital for this role.

 The Secretary is responsible for keeping records of meeting minutes which includes documenting the discussions that took place before and during a meeting.